Skip to Content

 Daiwa Exceler LT Spinning Reel Review

-If you’re looking to match or even exceed the performance of a more expensive reel with the Daiwa Exceler LT you’re in luck.
-They use their “light and tough” engineering principles to design a minimalist reel for people who enjoy lightweight and easy to use reels.
+If you’re looking to match or even exceed the performance of a more expensive reel with the Daiwa Exceler LT, you’re in luck.
+They use their “light and tough” engineering principles to design a minimalist reel for people who enjoy lightweight and easy-to-use reels.

 The Bottom Line

-• Very smooth reel with great drag
+• It is a very smooth reel with a significant drag

 • Very durable and light carbon light housing

-The Daiwa Exceler LT reel is an all-around winner and is available HERE.
+The Daiwa Exceler LT reel is an all-around winner and is available here.

 Features

-Carbon Light Material Housing – The Daiwa Exceler LT stands strong by making their reels both durable and incredibly lightweight.
-With all of the models weighing between 6.4 and 8.4 ounces, you’ll have no problem fishing all day and not feeling fatigued at the end.
+The Daiwa Exceler LT stands strong by making their reels durable and incredibly lightweight.
+With all the models weighing 6.4 and 8.4 ounces, you’ll have no problem fishing all day and not feeling fatigued.

-Machined Aluminum Screw-In Handle – An often neglected feature of the fishing reel is the handle, and a lot of anglers don’t think about it.
-You’ll spend a lot of time holding onto this aluminum handle so it needs to be smooth and it must be comfortable in your hand.
-This screw-in handle has a soft rubber grip on the end, and it provides a seamless connection between your fingertips and the gear.
+The handle is often a neglected feature of the fishing reel, and many anglers don’t consider it.
+You’ll spend a lot of time holding onto this aluminum handle, so it must be smooth and comfortable.
+This screw-in handle has a soft rubber grip, connecting your fingertips and the gear seamlessly.

-Air Rotor and Airbail – The Daiwa Air Rotor design weighs much less than traditional rotor designs.
-The main benefit of this feature is less weight and better distribution of stress throughout the reel.
+The Daiwa Air Rotor design weighs much less than traditional rotor designs.
+The main benefit of this feature is less weight and better stress distribution throughout the reel.
 When you combine that with the airbail, you get maximum comfort, durability, smoothness, and reliability from the reel.
-All of these features combined offer a reel that operates as a top of the line offering without draining your wallet.
+These features combined offer a reel that operates as a top-of-the line offering without draining your wallet.

-1000D, 2500D, 3000D and 4000D come in 5.2:1 gear ratios – With 4 sizes and 5 models to choose from you can find just the right size for your targeted species..
-Of course, as you increase in model size, you also raise the overall weight of the reel.
-The 2500 size come in a second model – the 2500D-XH with a 6.2:1 gear ratio for faster retreival.
+You can find just the right size for your targeted species with four sizes and five models.
+Of course, as you increase in model size, you also raise the reel’s overall weight.
+The 2500 size comes in a second model – the 2500D-XH with a 6.2:1 gear ratio for faster retrieval.

-Digigear Digital Gear Design – The digigear design is something unique to Daiwa reels.
-This process uses an incredibly precise CNC machine cut gear that offers a wide array of benefits.
+The Digigear design is unique to Daiwa reels.
+This process uses an incredibly precise CNC machine cut gear with many benefits.
 You get additional strength, noiseless rotation, and improved sensitivity.
 You want a reel that feels smooth when you crank it and strong when you want to set the hook.

 Features at a Glance